ahwayakchih/nobbic/SetupAlpineHost.markdown

 ### Enable podman "service"

+At the moment of writing this, podman info on Alpine's wiki mentions adding and enabling "cgroups" service.
+Unfortunately that's not enough.
+Rootless `podman` needs also two kernel modules to be loaded: `tun` and `fuse`.
+That's why it's simpler to enable "podman" service instead: it loads modules and enables "cgroups" through its dependancy.

 ```sh
 rc-update add podman
 rc-service podman start
 ```

-At the moment of writing this, podman info on Alpine's wiki mentions adding and enabling "cgroups" service instead.
-But that is not enough (as both `tun` and `fuse` kernel modules need to be loaded too), and "podman" service enables "cgroups" as its dependency anyway.

 ## Configure Podman for user

-Switch to regular user account and change its password:
+Switch to regular user account you created:

 ```sh
 su -l username